| Commissioned Works | Music for Flute & Guitar | Music for Flute Guitar & Viola | Music for Flute & Strings

 10 PocketSized Trios Jan Boland

-for 2 flutes and cello
+for 2 flutes (or Violins) and cello

 arr.
 Jan Boland